MCJack123/CraftOS-PC/docs/rawmode.md

 * 0: Binary data CRC-32 checksum support (as opposed to checksumming the Base64 data)
 * 1: Filesystem support extension
 * 2: Server should send window information about all open windows (see below)
+* 3: Speaker sound extension
-* 3-14: Currently reserved, leave unset
+* 4-14: Currently reserved, leave unset
 * 15: Set if the extended flags are present (SHOULD be unset for now)

 Extended flags: